adelarue/PMD/README.md

 ## Imputation and regression

-- `impute.jl` defines functions to impute missing values using MICE, and to impute missing values with zeros (so far).
+- `impute.jl` defines functions to impute missing values using MICE, and to impute missing values with zeros.
 - `regress.jl` defines functions to perform linear regression and evaluate fit quality.
+- `augment.jl` defines functions to add missingness-related features to the data.